Pabstite: Physical properties

 Finding pabstite in the field is hard and rare.
 When using a shortwave ultraviolet light, bluish white fluorescence is revealed from the specimens.
 This property is commonly used to identify pabstite.
 Pabstite is colorless to white.
 The diameter of pabstite grains is usually less than 2 mm and they contain minute fluid and solid inclusions.
 Its hardness is 6 on Mohs scale of mineral hardness.
 Its density is 4.03 g/cm^{3} and it is uniaxial.
 The interference colors of pabstite are anomalous blue-violet and golden yellow.
 The refractive indices of pabstite are ω = 1.685±0.002 and ε = 1.674±0.002 which result in low birefringence and absent dichroism.

 Discovery and locations

-Pabstite was first described in 1965 for an occurrence in the Kalkar quarry of Santa Cruz County, California.
+Pabstite was first discovered in 1965 for an occurrence in the Kalkar quarry of Santa Cruz County, California.
 The mineral was named for Adolf Pabst (1899–1990) a mineralogy professor at the University of California, Berkeley.

 Pabstite has also been reported from Tres Pozos, Baja California Norte, Mexico and the Alai Range of the Tien Shan Mountains in Tajikistan.